2023 Best Value Insurance Undergraduate Certificate Schools

 Best Schools for Affordable Quality for an Award Taking 1 to 4 Years in Insurance

-In addition to its great value ranking, Washburn University is in the top 5% of all schools on our Best Insurance Undergraduate Certificate Schools list.
+As a testament to the quality of education it offers, Washburn University also is in the top 5% of our Best Insurance Undergraduate Certificate Schools ranking.

 STJ undergraduate students pay an average of $45,562 in tuition and fees each year.

-STJ also claimed a spot on our Best Insurance Undergraduate Certificate Schools list.
-It’s in the top 10% of all schools in this category.
+On top of its placing in our value ranking, STJ also did well on our Best Insurance Undergraduate Certificate Schools list.
+It’s in the top 10% of all schools reviewed in this analysis.

 View the Best Value Insurance Undergraduate Certificate Schools for a specific region near you.